Spy Game

-Spy Game is a 2001 action thriller film directed by Tony Scott and starring Robert Redford and Brad Pitt as CIA operatives during the last days of the Cold War.

-The American–French–German–Japanese co-production grossed $62 million in the United States and $143 million worldwide on a $115 million budget and received mostly positive reviews from film critics.
+Spy Game is a 2001 American action thriller film directed by Tony Scott and starring Robert Redford and Brad Pitt as CIA operatives during the last days of the Cold War.
+It was released in the United States on November 21, 2001, and grossed $143 million on a $115 million budget.
+It received mostly positive reviews from critics.

 Plot

 In 1991, the United States and China are close to a major trade agreement, with the President due to visit China to seal the deal.
 The Central Intelligence Agency (CIA) learns that its asset Tom Bishop has been arrested at a People's Liberation Army prison in Suzhou and will be executed in 24 hours unless the U.S. government claims him and bargains for his release.
 Bishop's actions, unsanctioned by the CIA, risk jeopardizing the agreement.
-A group of CIA executives summon Nathan Muir, a veteran case officer and Bishop's mentor, who plans to retire from the Agency at the end of the day.
+A group of CIA executives summons Nathan Muir, a veteran case officer and Bishop's mentor, who plans to retire from the Agency at the end of the day.
 While purportedly interviewing Muir to learn his history with Bishop, the executives seek a pretext for not intervening on Bishop's imprisonment.
 Unknown to them, Muir was tipped off about Bishop's capture by fellow CIA veteran Harry Duncan, the Hong Kong Station Chief.

 Muir leaks the story to CNN through an MI6 contact, Digby 'Digger' Gibson in Hong Kong, believing that public pressure would force American intervention.
 They are stalled briefly before a phone call to the FCC from Deputy Director for Operations Charles Harker results in CNN retracting the story as a hoax.
 Through a series of flashbacks, it is revealed that Muir met Bishop in 1975 when Bishop was a United States Marine Corps Scout Sniper during the Vietnam War.
 Muir gave Bishop a mission to eliminate a high-ranking Laotian Army officer.
 Bishop and his spotter, Tran, assassinate the target despite being compromised, and Bishop downs a pursuing enemy attack helicopter.
 Bishop escorts the now wounded Tran to safety, impressing Muir.
 In 1976, Muir recruited Bishop as a CIA asset in West Berlin, where Bishop was tasked with procuring assets in East Germany.
 Then he discusses Bishop's spy work in Beirut in 1985, during the War of the Camps, which was their last mission together.